Axelpere2/strategic-it-operations-dashboard/README.md

 ## Project Overview

-This project presents a strategic and operational IT dashboard designed to monitor incident performance, SLA compliance, support team efficiency, priority distribution, and recurring operational issues.
+This project presents a strategic and operational IT dashboard designed to monitor incident performance, SLA compliance, support team performance, priority distribution, and recurring operational issues.

 The dashboard was created as a portfolio project to simulate how an IT Operations or Incident Management team can use data visualization to support executive decision-making and continuous improvement.